Khrushchevka: Volumetric planning

 Early designs feature a common room linking to the bedroom, a bathroom off the entryway, and a kitchen accessed via an alcove—a space-saving "Vesnin technique" from the 1940s that let the cook monitor the common room.
 Kitchens range from 4.6-7.9 m², influenced by constructivism, European trends, and the rise of dining out and packaged foods, offering more space per person than Stalin-era communal flats.
 Refrigerators spread, and some brick designs included cold wall cabinets.

 Bathrooms were separate (toilet and sink/vanity rooms) or combined (all-in-one), with small-family units having a toilet and shower, accessed from the entryway.
 Bathtubs measured 150×75 cm or 120×70 cm, or sitz baths were used.
 In hot climates, larger balconies or loggias were added.

 Bedrooms span 8-13 m², with 6 m² rooms in larger apartments used as nurseries.
 Private bedrooms, unlike communal flats, enhanced privacy for sleep, intimacy, and self-care, fitted with compact beds, sofa beds, and vanities.
 The common room, often a pass-through to the kitchen and bedroom, served as a multi-purpose living, dining, and sleeping space.
 Apartments were assigned by the formula (rooms = residents minus one).
 With few leisure options in new districts, residents hosted guests in these versatile rooms.

 Some designs feature four apartments per section with passthrough common rooms to the bedroom and kitchen, though later modifications added separate kitchen access.
 Ceiling heights were at least 2.5 m, matching French, Swedish, and Finnish standards, lower than Stalin-era housing but adequate for air circulation in family units.

 Materials and design

 The 1956 design (series no. 1) relied on a structural system with three longitudinal load-bearing panel walls, but by the next year, new approaches emerged.
 Early housing development focused on finding the optimal structure.
 A key system was large-panel construction, featuring variations like three longitudinal load-bearing walls, two longitudinal walls with an internal frame, a full frame, combined longitudinal and transverse load-bearing walls, or transverse walls with wide or narrow spacing.
 One unique solution used closely spaced transverse load-bearing walls made of frame panels with shelves and posts, transferring floor loads through edge supports—a blend of frame and wall systems.

-As industry adapted to large-panel technology, large-block and brick or brick-block systems gained traction.
-Experimental houses were also built using volumetric-block methods.
-Foundations used precast concrete or reinforced concrete blocks and basement panels, with pile options for weak soils.